-Two recurring themes of this edited collection are the ways in which non-state organisations and agencies have become an acknowledged feature of modern service delivery, and how the withdrawal of the state has heralded a perceptive shift from collective or community provision towards stigmatization of individuals.
-Increasingly public service professionals and ‘street level bureaucrats’ work in collaboration with non-state agents to attempt to ameliorate vulnerability.
-Chapter contributions were deliberately drawn from combinatory empirical, theoretical, policy and practice fields and diverse academic and policy/professional authors.
-Editors and authors deliberately cast their nets widely to provide integrative scholarship, and contributions from international perspectives confirm the complexity; and how socio/cultural, political and historic antecedents shape the definitions and responses to vulnerability.
+Two recurring themes of this edited collection are the ways in which non-state organisations and agencies have become an acknowledged feature of modern service delivery, and how the withdrawal of the state has heralded a perceptive shift from collective or community provision towards the stigmatization of individuals.
+Increasingly, public service professionals and ‘street level bureaucrats’ work in collaboration with non-state agents to attempt to ameliorate vulnerability.
+Chapter contributions were deliberately drawn from combinatory empirical, theoretical, policy and practice fields, and diverse academic and policy/professional authors.
+Editors and authors deliberately cast their nets widely to provide integrative scholarship, and contributions from international perspectives to confirm the complexity; and how socio/cultural, political and historic antecedents shape the definitions and responses to vulnerability.

 1. Introduction: Contested Perspectives on Vulnerability: Which Groups Are Vulnerable and Why?
 2. Beyond Public Services: The Era of New Public Populism 3.
 The Impact of Brexit on Vulnerability: Using a Theoretical Lens of Transnational and Local Linkages 4.
 Vulnerability A Collective or Individual/Agency Issue?
 Has Vulnerability Replaced Community Safety in the UK and Are We Stigmatising the Individual?
 5. Responding to Vulnerability in Practice- Ambulance, Police and Fire and Rescue Services 6.
 Professional Vulnerability in the UK Public Sector: The Social Work Operational Environment 7.
 Virtually Vulnerable: Why Digital Technology Challenges the Fundamental Concepts of Vulnerability and Risk 8.
 Relational Pressure and Policing Vulnerable Populations in China 9.
 UK Immigration Policy: Asylum Seeker and Refugee Vulnerability 10.
 Responding to Ageing Demographics: A Positive View From a Public Administration and Public Policy Perspective 11.
 The Important Voices of Care Experienced People in Relation to Services 12.
 Lesson Drawing for Theory, Policy and Practice: Developing a Future Research Agenda